LearnOnDemandSystems/docs/tms/tms-administrators/classes/schedule/streaming-AdobeConnect.md

-# How can I Stream a Class in the TMS using Adobe Connect?
+# How can use Adobe Connect in a TMS class?

 > [!Alert] Please be aware that not all functionality covered in this and linked articles may be available to you.